Jurong Bird Park is located in Singapore. The Park has been operating since January 1971.

 Birds of Prey

 Glance at vultures, eagles and hawks who live side by side in these towering enclosures.
+Species on exhibit include hooded, white headed and palm nut vultures.
+It is also where the park's Philippines Eagles are on exhibit.

 The Breeding & Research Centre